 Despite news of the war raging in Europe and on the beaches of Gallipoli and the anxiety felt whenever the post is delivered, Murphy paints an idyllic Balmain, recognisable to those familiar with the heritage harbourside suburb today.
 Within its confines, romance blooms between the Millers’ second son, Clarrie, and the beautiful daughter of the local baker, Ruth.

 But the fragile facade cracks when Clarrie decides to “do his bit” and join Archie overseas, and his younger brother, Frank, falls under the spell of a dockside racketeer.

 Action on the Western Front and at home changes lives forever, especially for the Miller women: mother Grace; daughter-in-law Ruth; and the youngest daughter, Alice.
 The reader gets to know and feel for these strong women through Murphy’s insightful narrative and dialogue.

 As the author and historian, Gary McKay, observes on the novel’s back cover:

 ”Murphy captures the brutal reality of conflict, entering the minds of soldiers faced with the unthinkable.
 His attention to detail regarding historical and military events is faultless.”

-Murphy’s description of the Battle of Fromelles proves this, though at times I felt confused by all the different divisions, brigades, battalions, companies, platoons and sections, and their orders and objectives.
+Murphy’s description of the Battle of Fromelles proves this — though at times I felt confused by all the different divisions, brigades, battalions, companies, platoons and sections, and their orders and objectives.
 Had the soldiers felt the same?
-When the Australians left their muddy trenches to advance under heavy artillery and machine-gun fire, I shut out the details and focused on Archie and Clarrie, willing them to survive the gruesome battle.
+And when the Australians left their muddy trenches to advance under heavy artillery and machine-gun fire, I shut out the details and focused on Archie and Clarrie, willing them to survive the gruesome battle.

 In his acknowledgements, Murphy reveals: